ED questions Sonia for two hours, Cong uses occasion to stage show of strength | Law-Order

 - India

-The Enforcement Directorate on Thursday questioned Congress chief Sonia Gandhi in a money laundering case related to the National Herald newspaper.
-The day was a show of strength for the party with street protests and leaders courting arrests across the country.
+The Enforcement Directorate on Thursday questioned Congress chief Sonia Gandhi for over two hours in a money laundering case related to the National Herald newspaper.
+The day was a show of strength for the party with street protests and leaders courting arrest across the country.

-The questioning of the 75-year-old, who is recovering from Covid, lasted for about two hours, and the session ended at her request, officials said.
-However, Congress leader Jairam Ramesh said the ED told Sonia Gandhi that they had no further questions and she could leave.
-Sonia Gandhi in turn said she would be willing to respond to any other questions they might have and was ready to stay on till 8 pm or 9 pm if necessary, Ramesh posted on Twitter.
-She also said she was a Covid patient and needed to take her medicines so she should be informed about what time she should appear next.
-According to Ramesh, the ED said it had nothing to ask of her either Thursday or Friday.
-After which Sonia Gandhi said she was willing to appear on Monday, Ramesh added.
-She is likely to be called again for another round of questioning, ED sources said.
-The session was conducted keeping in mind Covid protocol with everyone participating equipped with a Covid negative certificate.
-Sonia Gandhi was questioned by the same assistant director-level investigation officer who interrogated her son Rahul Gandhi in the case -- related to alleged financial irregularities in the Congress-promoted Young Indian Private Limited, which owns National Herald.
-A woman officer was part of the questioning team The summons to the Congress president took political center stage in Parliament, where opposition leaders raised the issue, and on the streets with party workers staging massive protests.
+It is understood that Sonia Gandhi has been responding to ED's questions quickly compared to her son Rahul's sessions that went on for over 50 hours in five days.

+The summons to the Congress chief took political centrestage in Parliament, where opposition leaders raised the issue, and on the streets with party workers staging massive protests.

-As parts of central Delhi went into gridlock, Sonia Gandhi reached the federal probe agency's headquarters in Lutyens Delhi's A P J Abdul Kalam Road a little after noon escorted by her Z+ category CRPF security cover.
+As parts of central Delhi went into gridlock, Sonia Gandhi reached the probe agency's headquarters on A P J Abdul Kalam Road a little after noon escorted by her Z+ category CRPF security cover.

 The Congress president, seen wearing a mask, was accompanied by her children Rahul Gandhi and Priyanka Gandhi Vadra.

-Priyanka Gandhi was allowed to stay in the Pravartan Bhawan headquarters of the agency, away from the questioning room, so she could be with her mother in case of a health issue and give her medicines.
+Priyanka Gandhi was allowed to stay in the Pravartan Bhawan, the headquarters of the agency, away from the questioning room, so she could be with her mother in case of a health issue and give her medicines.
 However, Rahul Gandhi left soon after.

+According to sources, she checked on her mother at least twice during the questioning session.

-Ahead of Sonia Gandhi's appearance, Delhi Police deployed a huge force, including CRPF and RAF personnel, and barricaded the entire over one kilometer stretch between her residence and the ED office.
+Ahead of Sonia Gandhi's appearance, Delhi Police deployed a huge force, including CRPF and RAF personnel, and barricaded the over one-kilometre stretch between her residence and the ED office.

+The Congress slammed the agency's action against its top leadership and termed it ''political vendetta''.

+Outside the Congress office, Sachin Pilot said the ED action was a ''blatant misuse of probe agencies and this has to stop... they cannot muzzle opposition's voice.'' ''The case has been built to demoralise the opposition.
+You can't declare people corrupt because you dislike them.''
 Other Opposition leaders voiced their protest too.
-Leaders of 13 political parties, including the DMK, Shiv Sena, RJD, and the Left, met at Parliament House and issued a statement accusing the government of unleashing a "relentless campaign of vendetta against its political opponents and critics through the mischievous misuse of investigative agencies".
+Leaders of 13 political parties, including the DMK, Shiv Sena, RJD and the Left, met at Parliament House and issued a statement accusing the government of unleashing a ''relentless campaign of vendetta against its political opponents and critics through the mischievous misuse of investigative agencies''.

-"Prominent leaders of several political parties have been deliberately targeted and subjected to harassment in an unprecedented manner,'' the leaders said.
+''Prominent leaders of many political parties have been deliberately targeted and subjected to harassment in an unprecedented manner,'' the leaders said.

 The opposition's presidential candidate Yashwant Sinha said he strongly condemned the ED's attitude to humiliate political leaders.

-"The officers of ED shd have gone to her residence even if they had questions to ask of Sonia Gandhi," he said on Twitter.
+''The officers of ED should have gone to her residence even if they had questions to ask of Sonia Gandhi,'' he tweeted.

 The issue echoed in Parliament as well where the Congress and other Opposition parties sought to raise the issue.

-''Is she some 'super human' because she is the Congress president?'' he asked.

 The Congress chief had been summoned twice earlier but sought an exemption on grounds of Covid.
-Her statement was recorded by the agency under criminal sections of the Prevention of Money Laundering Act (PMLA).
+Her statement was recorded by the agency under criminal sections of the Prevention of Money Laundering Act.

 The probe relates to alleged financial irregularities in the Congress-promoted Young Indian Private Limited, which owns the National Herald newspaper.

-Swamy had accused the Gandhis and others of conspiring to cheat and misappropriate funds, with YI paying only Rs 50 lakh to obtain the right to recover Rs 90.25 crore that AJL owed to the Congress.
+Swamy had accused the Gandhis and others of conspiring to cheat and misappropriate funds, with Young India paying only Rs 50 lakh to obtain the right to recover Rs 90.25 crore that AJL owed to the Congress.

 It is understood that Rahul Gandhi, during his deposition before the ED, stuck to the position that there was no personal acquisition of assets by himself or his family.